giorgenes/resources/BEGINNERS.md

 - Learn [Javascript](https://www.linkedin.com/learning/paths/advance-your-skills-in-javascript)
 - [Visual javascript course](https://www.linkedin.com/learning/coding-for-visual-learners-learning-javascript-from-scratch)

-## Deep Dive

-1. Learn [Algorithms and O notation in javascript](https://www.youtube.com/watch?v=JgWm6sQwS_I)
+# Learn Git

-2. Learn [how to use Git and Github](https://www.youtube.com/watch?v=RGOj5yH7evk).
+* Learn [how to use Git and Github](https://www.youtube.com/watch?v=RGOj5yH7evk).
 Git it the corner stone of software development and is a fundamental tool used by virtually all software developers.
 Spend some time to learn it well.
 You gonna use it daily.
+* [Ohmygit](https://ohmygit.org/) - Interactive game to learn git
+* [Learn Git Branching](https://learngitbranching.js.org/) - Learn git branch interactively

+## Deep Dive

+1. Learn [Algorithms and O notation in javascript](https://www.youtube.com/watch?v=JgWm6sQwS_I)
 3. Challenge: Create a github account, a repository for you project and push your code to it.
 4. Challenge: Solve problems on [leetcode](https://leetcode.com/).